Carlton Sherwood

 Carlton Alex Sherwood (December 16, 1946 – June 11, 2014) was an American journalist who produced the anti-John Kerry film Stolen Honor.
 Sherwood served on two news teams which were responsible for the award of the Pulitzer Prize and the Peabody Award to their organizations.

-After working for the Unification Church-owned Washington Times, he authored Inquisition: The Persecution and Prosecution of the Reverend Sun Myung Moon, a book about the United States v.
+After working for the Washington Times, he authored Inquisition: The Persecution and Prosecution of the Reverend Sun Myung Moon, a book about the United States v.
 Sun Myung Moon which involved Sun Myung Moon, the leader of the same church.

 In 1987, the Blinded American Veterans Foundation established the annual Carlton Sherwood Media Award to recognize "both journalistic excellence and those members of the media who have shown special interest in—and dedication to—the needs and concerns of American veterans."

 Early life and career

-He was born in Camden, New Jersey in 1946, the son of a naval submarine officer.
+He was born in Camden, New Jersey, in 1946, the son of a naval submarine officer.
 He enlisted in the US Marine Corps and participated in the United States occupation of the Dominican Republic.
 He later attended the University of Maryland.
 His career as a reporter began at the Philadelphia Bulletin in 1968.